tomcatmanager/tomcatmanager/CONTRIBUTING.rst

    $ echo $?
    0

-and it will test, lint, and format all the code and all the documentation.
+and it will test, lint, and check the format of all the code and the documentation.
 If this doesn't complete everything successfully then you still need to fix some stuff before you commit or submit a pull request.
-In this context, complete everything successfully
+In this context, complete everything successfully means: all tests pass, lint returns a perfect score, doc8 finds no errors, etc.

-means: all tests pass, lint returns a perfect score, doc8 finds no errors, etc.
+To see what is actually getting executed by ``invoke``, check the ``tasks.py`` file.

 Testing